syncfusion-content/wpf-docs/wpf/RichTextBox/FAQ-Section/How-to-export-the-inserted-image-as-an-Embedded-image-in-HTML-in-SfRichTextBoxAdv.md

 ---
-title: Export the inserted image as an Embedded image in HTML in WPF SfRichTextBoxAdv | Syncfusion
+title: Export image as Embedded in HTML in WPF SfRichTextBoxAdv | Syncfusion
 description: Learn here all about how to export the inserted image as an Embedded image in HTML in Syncfusion WPF SfRichTextBoxAdv and more.
 platform: wpf
 control: SfRichTextBoxAdv